andrewscwei/react-static-starter-kit/README.md

 # Analyzes the size the generated bundle(s) and displays a visual report in the default browser
 $ npm run build --analyze

-# Measures the speed of the build pipeline and outputs a report to console
+# Builds the app but skips all HTML/CSS/JS minifications
-$ npm run build --speed
+$ npm run build --raw
 ```

 See `scripts` in `package.json` for additional commands.